Teycir/PygubuAI/README.md

 ### AI Chat Integration - Trigger Word "pygubuai"

-Just say "pygubuai" + what you want in Amazon Q:
+Just say "pygubuai" + what you want in any AI assistant:

 ```
 pygubuai create a todo app